 - A ‘compassionate county’ applies to animals as well as people says Police and Crime Commissioner

 - £514.80 raised for retired police dogs charity

-The three specially adapted vehicles, which no longer meet the Constabulary’s requirements, were handed over to local animal charities for the nominal sum of £1 each.
+The spin-off is that other less privileged pooches will benefit too as three specially adapted vehicles, which no longer meet the Constabulary’s requirements, have been sold to local animal charities for £1 each.

-In a separate ceremony, a cheque for £514.80, which was raised at last year’s Open Day and Paws on Patrol events, was handed over to W.A.G.s, a non-profit trust which was set up to help retired police dogs from Wiltshire, Avon & Somerset and Gloucestershire.
+A cheque for £514.80, which was raised at last year’s Open Day and Paws on Patrol events, will also be handed over to W.A.G.s, a non-profit trust which was set up to help retired police dogs from Wiltshire, Avon & Somerset and Gloucestershire.